Channel 4 plans to move out of London HQ and make 200 staff redundant

 On Monday, Channel 4 revealed the Fast Forward strategy, which also includes axing the small linear channels such as music video station The Box and others, the broadcaster said.

+The reality of the rapid downshift in the UK economy and advertising market demand that we must change structurally

-Under the plans, headcount will be similar to 2021 levels by reducing current roles by 18% – by making around 200 staff redundant and axing around 40 unfilled roles – and getting rid of approximately 70% of legacy operations staffing.
+Under the plans, headcount will be similar to 2021 levels by reducing current roles by 18% – by making around 200 staff redundant and axing around 40 unfilled roles – and Channel 4 says 70% of proposed role closures would be from legacy operations staffing.

+Across 2022, more than 500 staff joined the broadcaster, taking the total number of full-time employees to just under 1,200.

 Channel 4 chief executive Alex Mahon said: “While getting ourselves into the right shape for the future is without doubt the right action to take, it does involve making difficult decisions.